 The consortium includes 5 cinemas around Europe: Amza Pellea (Romania), Cinema Star (Greece), Fortress of Šibenik (Croatia), Kino Centras Garsas (Lithuania) and Neue Kammerspiele (Germany).

-Given the limited time and difficulty reaching cinema audiences in all 5 Connecting Cinemas partners, we carried our research online.
 We performed semi-structured interviews with both cinema staff and the younger cinema audience.
 Having had previous experience in research, I drafter de research plan, crafted the interview protocol and interview questions for all the team to use.

 In order to help my team have a better understanding of the data gathered I synthesized the data collected into sticky notes and clustered it into an Affinity Diagram.
 From that process we crafted our main insights: